WilkMat3/SET09102_Personal_Portfolio/README.md

 # SET09102 Portfolio

 Welcome to my portfolio for the Software Engineering Module.
-In this repository, you'll find my weekly entries, reflections, and evidence of the work I've completed throughout the course.
+In this repository, you'll find my weekly entries contaning reflections, and evidence of the work I've completed throughout the course.
 This portfolio serves as a record of my progress and a reflection of my learning journey.

 ## Table of Contents